 VAT ID number.

-Changing the VAT ID number for a VAT invoice sent to KSeF is treated as a change of the party to the transaction.
+Changing the VAT ID number for a VAT invoice sent to KSeF is treated as a change of the transaction party.

-That’s why in this case the system doesn’t just correct the data.
-First, it issues a zeroing invoice to the incorrect VAT ID number, and then automatically creates a new, correct VAT invoice for the proper number.
+So in this case, the system doesn’t just correct the data.
+First it issues a zeroing invoice to the incorrect VAT ID number, and then automatically creates a new, correct VAT invoice to the proper number.

-In the Invoice items section, you can only make changes that lower the value of the document.
+In the Invoice items section, you can only make changes that reduce the value of the document.

 It’s possible to: